Office Soundproofing: Sound Masking, Speech Privacy, & Acoustic Materials

 Phone Booths, Huddle Rooms & Focus Pods

-Modular phone booths typically certify at STC 28–36 and need sound masking on the outside surface to bring effective speech privacy up to standard.
-Built-in-place huddle rooms hit STC 40–45 with proper detailing.
-Either way, ventilation has to be acoustically lined; a phone booth that exceeds NC-40 internally is unusable for video calls regardless of its STC rating.
+Modular phone booths certify low enough that sound masking on the outside surface is required to deliver useful speech privacy.
+A phone booth above NC-40 internally is unusable for video calls regardless of its STC rating.

 Design Tips: Speech Privacy Without Killing the Open Plan

-• Suspended Clouds Beat Continuous Tile: When the architect wants the deck visible, a discontinuous array of clouds at 30% coverage delivers about 80% of the absorption a full tile ceiling would
+• Suspended Clouds Beat Continuous Tile: 30% coverage delivers about 80% of a full tile ceiling's absorption

-• Acoustic Upgrade Kits for Demountable Walls: Most demountable systems can be retrofitted with mass-loaded vinyl interlayers and gasketed reveals to lift STC 6–10 points without replacing the panels
+• Acoustic Upgrade Kits for Demountable Walls: Mass-loaded vinyl interlayers add STC 6–10 points

-• Absorption Near the Source: A baffle field directly above the workstations does more than the same square footage spread evenly across the floor plate
+• Absorption Near the Source: A baffle field above workstations beats spreading panels evenly

 Sound Masking in Office Environments